Hermsi1337/docker-varnish/README.md

 The following options are set by default:
 `-a :${VARNISH_PORT} -s default=malloc,${VARNISH_RAM_STORAGE}`

-If you want to overwrite those default-options - for example in order to store cache in a file instead of ram - use env `ARNISHD_DEFAULT_OPTS`:
+If you want to overwrite those default-options - for example in order to store cache in a file instead of ram - use env `VARNISHD_DEFAULT_OPTS`:
 `VARNISHD_DEFAULT_OPTS=-a ${VARNISH_PORT} -s file,/tmp/varnish_storage.bin,50%`

 #### Varnishlog